Being a Night Owl: Advantages, Disadvantages, and How to nail it

 - Take breaks: Don’t sit at your computer throughout the night.
 Instead, get up and give your eyes a break away from your screen.
 Actually, your entire body will thank you for it.

 - Wear protective glasses: It’s highly important that you protect your eyes at all times while looking at the computer screen, but it’s the most important while working at night when there is no sunlight.
+If you find normal glasses a little too heavy, then try a pair of rimless glasses as these are a little lighter in weight and you won’t even notice you are wearing them.
 If you don’t like wearing protective eyeglasses, you might as well buy an anti-glare screen protector.

 - Keep your night shifts to a minimum: don’t make it a habit to work at night.
 It’s not healthy by any means.
 Unless you really have to, it’s better if you schedule everything to be done during the day.